dart-lang/site-www/src/_guides/language/sound-dart.md

 ## Runtime checks

 The changes to Dart's type system as described in this document handle most of what's needed to make the Dart language sound.
-The Dart Dev Compiler (DDC) has runtime checks to deal with the remaining dynamism in the language.
+Dartdevc has runtime checks to deal with the remaining dynamism in the language.

 For example, the following code passes strong mode checks in the analyzer: